-During the Covid-19 pandemic, the very youngest pupils in schools had their schooling and social interactions in the classroom disrupted by lengthy periods of school closures and remote learning.
-Our research focuses particularly on these young pupils, and is exploring how their learning and social skills are recovering two years on from the pandemic.
-We first collected data about the pupils when they were in Years 1 and 2 in the academic year 2020/21.
+During the Covid-19 pandemic, the very youngest pupils in schools had their schooling and social interactions in the classroom disrupted by lengthy periods of partial school closures and remote learning.
+Since then, schools have worked tirelessly to support their learning recovery.

 Research from the second year of the study (2021/22)

 Summary for schools: Impact of Key Stage 1 school closures on later attainment and social skills (2021/22)

 Full report: Impact of Key Stage 1 school closures on subsequent attainment and social skills (2021/22)

 Research from the first year of the study (2020/21)